AmirFaramarzpour/MindMate/README.md

 3. Run the application:
     ```sh
-    Edit the code anf add your own api-key string ""
+    Edit the code and add your own api-key string ""
     python3 app.py
     ```